querkmachine/encyclopedia-robotica/src/contributing.md

 - Use simple language, avoiding overuse of technical terms.
 - Use American English.
 - Prefer short paragraphs over long stretches of text.
+- And most importantly of all, **contributing something is better than nothing**.
+Lots of people can clean up or copy edit, but you might be the only one who knows what needs to be written!

+## Markdown guide

+Articles are formatted with [Markdown](https://en.wikipedia.org/wiki/Markdown), which is a simple way of adding formatting to plain text documents.

+TODO.